RobertTalbert/discretecs/course-documentation/MTH225-Fall2020-Syllabus.md

 ### How Learning Targets are graded

 There are 22 Learning Targets in the course, which together form an outline of all the important concepts in the course.
-Ten (10) of these are designated as **Core** targets due to their central nature in Calculus, and the other 12 are designated as **Supplemental**.
+Ten (10) of these are designated as **Core** targets due to their central nature in the course, and the other 12 are designated as **Supplemental**.

 An important goal for you in the course is to **demonstrate proficiency, and eventually mastery, of all the Core targets and as many of the Supplemental targets as you can.** Accordingly, there are two levels of achievement on the  Learning Targets: **Proficiency** and **Mastery**.
 Each time you provide a piece of evidence that shows you know how to perform the task in a Learning Target, you will earn a "check" on that Learning Target. **Earning one check on a Learning Target gives puts you at "Proficiency" level on that Target.
 Earning *two* checks puts you at "Mastery" level.**